preciofishbone/OmniaDocs/my-workplace/my-recent-documents/index.rst

 My Recent Documents
 ===========================

-You can use the My Recent Documents control on an any publishing control.
+You can use the My Recent Documents control on any publishing page.
 The control displays a list of all documents the logged in user recently has read or edited.

 My Recent Documents is avaiable as a block for Quick Pages and as a web part.